hetalang/heta-specifications/README.md

 **Heta** language is a domain-specific programming language (DSL) for dynamic quantitative models used in quantitative systems pharmacology (QSP) and systems biology (SB).
 It describes the biological systems as the components of QSP/SB modeling platform.

-Heta language represents the dynamic model as a set of interacting components which describe volumes, concentrations, amounts, rates, and others.
+The Heta language represents the dynamic model as a set of interacting components describing volumes, concentrations, amounts, rates, and others.
 You don't need to writing an ODE system manually.
-The differential equations are compiled "on the fly" when they are required.
+The differential equations are compiled "on the fly" where they are required.

 The key idea of Heta language is the development and editing of the bio-mathematical models as expressive programming code which gives us the benefits of programming languages: compact and human-readable format, modularity, reusability, etc. The model development can be easily organized as a workflow inside a group.
 The Heta code is friendly for version control systems and different continuous integration and delivery (CI/CD) tools can be used to reach maximal productivity.